-Those of you with Husky puppies will know just how fast they seem to grow.
-Their height and weight seems to rapidly increase week-by-week, but when do Huskies stop growing?
-And how big do Huskies actually get?
+Those of you with husky puppies will know just how fast they seem to grow.
+Their height and weight seem to rapidly increase week by week, but when do huskies stop growing, and how big do huskies actually get?

-We’ve outlined everything you need to know on the growth of a Husky and included a handy growth chart to help you monitor their progress through the months.
+We’ve outlined everything you need to know about the growth of a husky and included a handy growth chart to help you monitor their progress through the months.

 Let’s get straight into it and answer the question we all want to know – when do Huskies stop growing?

 Huskies stop growing in height around the time they reach adulthood.
 This happens around the 18-month mark, but we’ve found that significant changes in size usually stop once a husky reaches the 12-month milestone.
 After that, changes in height are mostly unnoticeable.